-With our Fine Jewellery, there is a R650 consultation fee – this includes a meeting with Janine – either in person, over the phone or via email, drawings of different design options and quotes on these.
+With our Fine Jewellery, there is a R650 consultation fee – this includes a 30 minute meeting with Janine – either in person, over the phone or via email, 1 to 2 drawings of different design options and quotes on these.

 This fee is non refundable and ensures that our designs remain our intellectual property.

 Prices may change due to the fluctuations in the precious metal and stone market.
 Prices can be viewed under the individual Jewellery products.
 The price lists are in ZAR (South African Rand), to convert the price to your currency, use this link http://www.xe.com/.

 Do we offer returns and exchanges?

 We want all of our customers to be happy with purchases made at Janine Binneman Jewellery.
 However, if you receive any products that you are unhappy with, you may contact us within 2 weeks of receiving it and we will offer you a store credit for the purchase price of the item (the purchase price is the amount you paid for the product and does not include any delivery costs.)

 Products returned or exchanged must be unused, unworn, and undamaged.
 We shall have no obligation to accept any products that we receive after the expiration of the applicable return period (2 weeks after receipt of your parcel).
 Please be aware that any purchases made with store credits are processed as a new order and standard postage costs and delivery times will apply.